Hiking in Parnitha Mountain

 Mountain Parnitha National Park

-Parnitha is the largest mountain in Athens, overlooking the city with its peak at Karavola at 1,413 meters.
-It stretches over 300 square kilometers and is part of the EU Natura 2000 network.
+Parnitha is the largest mountain in Athens, overlooking the city from its peak, Karavola, which stands at 1,413 meters.
+It spans over 300 square kilometers and is part of the EU Natura 2000 network.

 Part of the burnt area in Parnitha